 The beat contains a mixture of strong flowing pools like the Church Pool and some faster streams.
 Both fly and spinner are probably required to get the best out of the beat, especially with higher water, but there are some excellent runs for the fly.

 Fish can be expected on this beat at any time of the year.
 It holds spring salmon right from the start of the season but at that time probably benefits from a lower water.
 In summer the grilse arrive, often bars of silver straight from the sea.
 Then with autumn spates autumn fish push up from lower down the river.
 The river is mostly easily covered from the bank or by wading but a boat and ghillie is required to reach some of the more awkward but really fishy places.
 The scenery is also tremendous with extensive mature woodland fringing the banks against the splendid backdrop of the Strathtay Hills.

-– Tay’s policy from 15 January to 1st April is that all spring salmon must be released;– – NO WORM FISHING IS ALLOWED ON THIS BEAT;
+– Tay’s policy from 15th January to 31st March is that all spring salmon must be released;– – NO WORM FISHING IS ALLOWED ON THIS BEAT;